-The Razer has moved to another perfection level in Razer Viper in terms of software.
+The Razer has moved to another level of perfection in Razer Viper in terms of software.
 The company has added both Razer Synapse and Razer Chroma RGB lighting customization software in this accessory.
-Both the softwares are great in their ease of use and with great customization features.
+Both the software are great in their ease of use and with great customization features.

 The Razer Synapse allows you to set up and save five CPI profiles on Viper’s onboard memory and to customize the polling rate.
-On the other hand, the Chrome gives a freedom in customizing the RGB lighting (that is similar to Corsair M55 RGB Pro) pattern to be choosen from 16.8 million colors.
+On the other hand, Chroma gives freedom in customizing the RGB lighting (that is similar to Corsair M55 RGB Pro) pattern to be chosen from 16.8 million colors.

 An ambidextrous gaming mouse that features some of the most promising features and equips itself with the latest technology is none other than Razer Viper.
-The mouse is worth the money especially if you are a left hand player as the best combination of design and features will give you a competitive advantage in gaming.
-For left hander, the Logitech Hero might be the best alternative for you.
+The mouse is worth the money especially if you are a left-hand player as the best combination of design and features will give you a competitive advantage in gaming.
+For a left-hander, the Logitech Hero might be the best alternative for you.